My Opinionated GitLab CI/CD Configuration

 - deploy-prod

 And add buid/deploy jobs for each stage as well.
-Let’s look at the current .gitlab-ci.yml
+Let’s look at the current .gitlab-ci.yml we have.

 stages: